krishnakadiyala/NPAcourse/labs/Bonus_Labs/Build_Push_Juniper.md

 ##### Step 4

-Open the interfaces template `02_interfaces.j2`.
+Open the interface template `02_interfaces.j2`.
 Ensure you use the following template.

 Take your time to review the template.
-You will notice all this is, is Juniper CLI commands with variables, loops, and if statements added to it.
+You will notice all this is Juniper CLI commands with variables, loops, and if statements added to it.

 ```
 interfaces {